iwufan/DWScrollTabBarController/README.md

 - A scrollable tabBar with dynamic items.
 Each item shows a specific view.

+You can click [Here](https://github.com/iwufan/DJTabBarController) to get the Swift version of this framework.

 # Why shoud I use this framework
 - You can build a view controller with scrollable tabBar in only a few steps.<br>
 - The items in the tabBar can be dynamic.
 The items in the tabBar can be different every time you open the view controller. <br>